alpersonalwebsite/react/00_1_intro_JS.md

 ### Primitive and reference types

-I´m going to suppose that you are familiar with the concept of "Data Types" (string, number, array, boolean, null, undefined, symbol, object).
+I'm going to suppose that you are familiar with the concept of "Data Types" (string, number, array, boolean, null, undefined, symbol, object).
-Our "data" can be classified as Primitive or Reference in relation to _where_ and _how_ it´s stored in memory.
+Our "data" can be classified as Primitive or Reference in relation to _where_ and _how_ it's stored in memory.

 * Variables that hold "just one value" are stored in the "stack" (memory, faster but less storage) and every time we pass them to, for example a function, we pass the value.
-* Variables that hold "multiple values" (like objects and arrays) are stored in the "heap" (memory, slower but more storage) and are passed as reference: we don´t pass the value, but rather, a pointer that is going to reference that value.
+* Variables that hold "multiple values" (like objects and arrays) are stored in the "heap" (memory, slower but more storage) and are passed as reference: we don't pass the value, but rather, a pointer that is going to reference that value.

 **Primitive Types are copied by value**